Digital citizenship is the ability to participate safely, intelligently, productively and responsibly in the digital world.

 DigCitCommit

 DigCitCommit is a resource created by a coalition of partners including Google, Common Sense Education, and ISTE that are working together to redefine digital citizenship.
-They have identified 5 competencies that form digitital citizenship: Inclusive, Informed, Engaged, Balanced, and Alert.
-Its resource library includes resources from a number of organizations to help teach and build these competencies.
+They have identified 5 competencies that form digital citizenship: Inclusive, Informed, Engaged, Balanced, and Alert.

 Digital Literacy Resource Platform